Product Relation Correlation and Its Use in Product Clustering

-From a marketing perspective, the relations between products, particularly the distinction between substitutes and complements, are frequently examined through market structure analysis using scanner data (see e.g.\ \citealp{Elrod2002}).
-The recent literature offers several models of market structure explaining relationships between a potentially large number of products. \cite{Gabel2019} use a neural network language model to represent products as points in a two-dimensional map, in which the similarity of products is measured by the Euclidean distance. \cite{Ruiz2020} propose a sequential probabilistic model of shopping data and define the exchangeability measure as the symmetrized Kullback--Leibler divergence to identify substitutes. \cite{Chen2020} follow the previous two approaches and use the complementarity and exchangeability measures based on a low-dimensional space of products. \cite{Tian2021} study product relationships in a bipartite product-purchase network and define the substitutability and complementarity measures as cosine similarity.
+From a marketing perspective, the relations between products, particularly the distinction between substitutes and complements, are frequently examined through market structure analysis using scanner data (see, e.g., \citealp{Elrod2002}).
+Recent literature provides various models of market structure explaining relations between a potentially large number of products. \cite{Gabel2019} use a neural network language model to represent products as points in a two-dimensional map, in which the similarity of products is measured by the Euclidean distance. \cite{Ruiz2020} propose a sequential probabilistic model of shopping data and use the symmetrized Kullback–Leibler divergence to identify substitutes. \cite{Chen2020} follow the previous two approaches to identify complements and substitutes based on a low-dimensional space of products. \cite{Tian2021} study product relations in a bipartite product-purchase network and define the substitutability and complementarity measures as cosine similarity.
 The field of market structure analysis, however, dates back to papers such as \cite{Srivastava1981} and \cite{Lattin1985}.

-In this short paper, we focus on finding substitutes and propose a straightforward measure based on correlation of common purchases.
-It is similar to the above mentioned measures but much more simpler, one could even say elementary, as we do not assume any model of market structure.
-This makes our measure fast to compute and easy to interpret.